Toronto Psychological Assessments And Testing

 Dr. O'Connor's Psychological Assessments and Testing services help get to "the root" of the psychological concerns that present in young people, and point to evidence-based solutions to address them.
 Children, adolescents and young adults suffer from a range of psychological concerns, from the relatively benign to the more serious.
 Their families, and the professionals who work with them are searching for help to support these young people.
 They want to get to "the root" of the problems that inhibit their potentials, and find effective strategies to address them.

-Dr. O'Connor offers psychological assessments and testing services to help young adults with learning problems obtain appropriate support at the college/ university level, or accommodations to assist with college/university admission exams.
+Dr. O'Connor also offers psychological assessments and testing services to help young adults with learning problems obtain appropriate support at the college/ university level, or accommodations to assist with college/university admission exams.

-Dr. O'Connor psychological assessments incorporate her post doctoral training in School Neuropsychology, and integrate a brain/behaviour focus to assess the young person's functioning levels across a range of concerns.
+Dr. O'Connor's psychological assessments incorporate her post doctoral training in School Neuropsychology, and integrate a brain/behaviour focus to assess the young person's functioning levels across a range of concerns.
 This includes an exploration of the young person's strengths and weaknesses across various neurocognitive domains, and how this pattern impacts learning, and/or the young person's social, emotional and behavioral functioning.

 Psychological Assessments And Testing Can Help